wernerdegroot/applicatives/README.md

         );
 ```

 In the example above, I took the liberty to add a method `instance` to `CompletableFutures`.
-This method is not essential to make the overloads work.
+This method is not essential to make the overloads work, but it makes for a pleasant API:

 ```java
 public class CompletableFutures implements CompletableFuturesOverloads {